Best Chicken Coop Cameras 2026: 5 Top Picks

 - •No color night vision (infrared only, so everything looks black and white at night)

-- •Requires Blink subscription ($3/month or $30/year) for cloud storage and clip history
+- •Requires a Blink subscription (about $3/month or $30/year) for cloud storage and clip history

-- •No local storage option without the Blink Sync Module 2 ($35 extra) and USB drive
+- •No local storage option without the Blink Sync Module 2 (about $35 extra) and a USB drive

 - •Motion-activated only; no 24/7 recording